-Freedom of artistic expression is guaranteed in basic constitutional documents and is a basic human right and freedom (see 2.2).
-This right has been guaranteed long term in the Czech Republic, even with the severe restrictions that were placed on this freedom under the state-socialist regime, and not many cases arise in which this freedom is the subject of controversy or is by some deemed to have been carried too far.
-When such a case does arise it is usually due to different understandings of and approaches to what is or is not ethical or different ideas about what viewers or visitors can be ‘shown’.
-One recent example was an active protest against the staging of the play The Curse by director Oliver Frljićthat which took place during the performance at the World Theatre Festival in Brno in 2018.
-The issue of the play’s staging even ended up in court when Cardinal Dominik Dukatook took legal action against the Centre for Experimental Theatre and the National Theatre in Brno.
+Freedom of artistic expression has been guaranteed long term in the CR, even with the severe restrictions that were placed on this freedom under the state-socialist regime, and not many cases arise in which this freedom is the subject of controversy or is deemed to have been carried too far.
+When such a case does arise, it is usually due to different understandings of and approaches to what is or is not ethical or different ideas about what viewers or visitors can be ‘shown’.
+One recent example was an active protest against the staging of the play The Curse by director Oliver Frljić that took place during the performance at the Theatre World Festival in Brno in 2018.
+The issue of the play’s staging even ended up in court when the Czech Cardinal Dominik Duka took legal action against the festival organisers – the Centre for Experimental Theatre and the National Theatre in Brno.

-The COVID-19 pandemic brought to light the problem that the Czech Republic lacks a systemic definition of the status of the artist, a definition that would lead to the improvement of the social situation of artists and other cultural professionals.
+The COVID-19 pandemic highlighted the fact that the CR lacks a systemic definition of the status of the artist, a definition that would lead to the improvement of the social situation of artists and other cultural professionals.
 There are no forms of special tax, social, and financial relief for artists and cultural workers.
-The status of the artist is currently being made an important issue at the MC and will be addressed in the new cultural policy.
+The status of the artist is currently being made an important issue at the MC and is also addressed in the new cultural policy (the Objective 3).

 The status of the artist is also one of the pillars of the Czech National Recovery and Resilience Plan in the culture component.
 The main milestone is the creation of a legislative norm to establish the status of the artist (see also 2.9).